 When will the Chromecast 4 be released?

-The most logical time for Google to update its Chromecast line-up would have been at the company’s annual Google I/O conference held in May, when we were also expecting the Pixel 4a.
+The normal for Google to update its Chromecast line-up would have been at the company’s annual Google I/O conference held in May when we were also expecting the Pixel 4a.

 How much will the Chromecast 4 cost?

 You can buy the current Chromecast 3 for £30/$35, which is the same price as the previous model.